ekr/draft-rescorla-doh-cdisco/draft-rescorla-doh-cdisco.md

 # Security Considerations

 Because the initial request for discovery is done over insecure DNS (Do53), a local attacker or malicious local resolver can substitute their own response.
 However, because this mechanism only selects from a list of preconfigured trusted resolvers, an attacker can only redirect you to a different resolver out of that list, which by definition is also trusted.
+Note: the URI field potentially has different security properties depending on how it is used.
+As noted above; Firefox does not use it.

 If the server which is redirected to is not publicly available, this mechanism can be used as a DoS